filipe-gomes/party_aliens/README.md

 python3 -m pip install -U pygame --user
 ```

 With Pygame installed, you are ready to clone the repo and run Kill the Party Aliens!
-From your terminal, navigate to the directory where the files are store, then run the following command
+From your terminal, navigate to the directory where the files are stored, then run the following command
 ```
 python3 party_aliens.py
 ```